-"The real stars of this Ring are the Berlin Radio Symphony Orchestra and Choir, the conductor and the recording team... this is the sound of a Ring for the 21st century."
-BBC Music Magazine
+His Wagner opera cycle with the Berlin Radio Symphony Orchestra set a new standard of performance in concertante opera.
+The complete cycle was recorded live on Pentatone and released in 2016.
+BBC Music Magazine declared, "The real stars of this Ring are the Berlin Radio Symphony Orchestra and Choir, the conductor and the recording team ... this is the sound of a Ring for the 21st century."

-Born in Warsaw and educated in Germany, Marek Janowski’s artistic path led him from Assistant positions in Aachen, Cologne, Düsseldorf and Hamburg to his appointment as General Music Director in Freiburg im Breisgau (1973-75) and Dortmund (1975-79).
-Whilst in Dortmund, his reputation grew rapidly and he was invited to conduct in many of Europe’s leading opera houses.
-There is not one worldrenowned opera house where he has not been a regular guest since the late 1970s, from the Metropolitan Opera New York to the Bayerischer Staatsoper Munich; from Chicago and San Francisco to Hamburg; from Vienna and Berlin to Paris.
+Born in Warsaw and educated in Germany, Janowski took an artistic path that led him from assistant positions in Aachen, Cologne, Düsseldorf and Hamburg to his appointment as general music director in Freiburg im Breisgau (1973-75) and Dortmund (1975-79).
+While in Dortmund, his reputation grew rapidly and he was invited to conduct in many of Europe’s leading opera houses.
+There is not one world-renowned opera house where he has not been a regular guest since the late 1970s, from the Metropolitan Opera to the Bavarian State Opera; from Chicago and San Francisco to Hamburg; from Vienna and Berlin to Paris.

-Marek Janowski stepped back from the opera scene in the 1990s to concentrate on the great German symphonic repertoire.
-He now enjoys an outstanding reputation amongst the premier orchestras of Europe and North America and is recognised for his ability to create orchestras of international standing.
+Janowski stepped back from the opera scene in the 1990s to concentrate on the great German symphonic repertoire.
+He now enjoys an outstanding reputation among the premier orchestras of Europe and North America and is lauded for his ability to create orchestras of international standing.

-Marek Janowski has built a distinguished discography over the past 30 years, including several complete operas and symphonic cycles, many of which have been awarded international prizes.
-To this day, his recording of Richard Wagner’s complete tetralogy the Ring Cycle with the Staatskapelle Dresden (1980-83) remains one of the most notable and musically interesting recordings that has been made of this work.
-His Bruckner cycle with the Orchestre de la Suisse Romande, recorded for Pentatone has also been accorded high praise and of Bruckner Symphony No.3, Resmusica wrote, “After the extraordinary mixed delirium of the first movement, the inspired Marek Janowski presents a second movement full of colour.
-With a grand, magnificent string section, the German conductor offers music of overwhelming emotion.
-What intensity, what beauty and what magnificent clarity in the continuity of the musical discourse” (Jacques Schmitt).
+Of Bruckner Symphony No. 3, Resmusica wrote, “After the extraordinary mixed delirium of the first movement, the inspired Marek Janowski presents a second movement full of color.
+With a grand, magnificent string section, the conductor offers music of overwhelming emotion.
+What intensity, what beauty and what magnificent clarity in the continuity of the musical discourse.”